department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 </details>
-## Septeber 1
+## September 1

 VAMC
 * Hardening content model
-* Logic for the number of featured stories in Drupal and on FE
+* Logic for the number of featured stories in Drupal and on FE [#29378](https://github.com/department-of-veterans-affairs/va.gov-team/issues/29378)

 ## August 25